Dogecat0/blog/source/_posts/JavaScript-Full-Stack-Series-01-Fundamentals.md

 tags: [Full Stack, JavaScript]
 ---

+## Intro

+This is the first blog post of the JavaScript Full-Stack Series.
+In this post, I will be covering the fundamentals of web apps, which is the part0 of the course and list the concepts I've reviewed and learned.

 ## New concept:

 - Callback function: A callback function is a fuction passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
 More details: [Callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function)